“Carolina Independent Film Collective” February 2026

 Run Time: 180 min.
 Release Year: 2026

-Join us for a screening of Never Leave Your Side, followed by a community conversation with independent film director, producer, and educator Torell Shavone Taylor, moderated by John Burton, Jr.
+Join us for a screening of Never Leave Your Side, followed by a community conversation with independent film directors, producers, and educators Torell Shavone Taylor, Deshawn Plair, and Reesha L. Archibald.

 Working across film, television, and digital content, Torell Shavone is committed to telling authentic stories about people of color, with a focus on enhancing the presence of culturally resonant media and creating memorable narratives.

-Most recently, her short film Never Leave Your Side was selected for the Atlanta Short Film Festival.
+Most recently, her short film Never Leave Your Side was awarded Best Drama at the Atlanta Short Film Festival 2025 and is an official selection of the London Lift Off Festival 2025.
 Her documentary “Interview with The Stars” shot on location in Lagos, Nigeria was featured on display at the Smithsonian National Museum of African Art.
 She was Associate Producer on the feature film “All In” which won the Audience Award at the 2019 American Black Film Festival (ABFF) and premiered on BET.
 She directed and produced music video “Clumsy” which made it’s world premiere on BET Her and BET Soul.

 Amid directing and producing, Torell has worked as a film programmer for the Smithsonian National Museum of African American History and Culture where she programmed films for NMAAHC’s state-of-the-art Oprah Winfrey Theater.
 She led the programming and production team for the first-ever inaugural Smithsonian African American Film Festival.
 She also managed production and programming for the Smithsonian +234 Film Festival at the National Museum of African Art.
 She worked as a producer – director of media production for the 2020 Sundance Film Festival.